jeremysb1/jeremysb1/README.md

 A few things about me:

 - I'm currently focused on JavaScript and React Projects.
+I have also worked with Python.

 - 📚 5 books I recommend often are "Superforecasting" by Philip Tetlock, "The Structure of Scientific Revolutions" by Thomas Kuhn, "How to Solve It" by George Polya, "Thinking In Systems" by Donella Meadows, and "Mindset" by Carol Dweck.